Installing Orca in your boat

 The Core receives power via your boat's DC power supply with a draw of roghly 200mA.
 Typically it is connected on the same circuit as your other instruments.

 The Orca Display

 The Orca Display is a weather and waterproof 10.1” screen with integrated charging.
 In brief, the Orca Display is a blend between a traditional chartplotter and a modern tablet.

 When docked, the display can be used hands-free, just as a traditional chartplotter.
 The docking arm provides charge to the display’s built-in 7600 mAh battery.
 Power to the Charging Mount is provided by a cable that connects to the Orca Core.
 Should you need to use the display on the move, undock it with the push of a button, and bring it with you.
 The large battery provides around 8 hours of active navigation while undocked.

 While either docked or on the move, the Orca Display receives navigation data, such as location, heading, depth, AIS, and fuel information wirelessly from the Orca Core.
 This means that the display is fully connected to your NMEA 2000 network as long as it is within the wireless range of your Orca Core.

 Should the Orca Display lose connection with the Orca Core, the Display will notify you and fall back to using its built-in GPS and compass.

 The Orca Display runs a purpose-built Android OS flavor for marine navigation.
-You also have the opinion to eject from this custom Android OS to run regular Android with all Google services – including the Play Store – so you can download and use your favorite apps on the Orca Display.
+You also have the option to eject from this custom Android OS to run regular Android with all Google services – including the Play Store – so you can download and use your favorite apps on the Orca Display.